- How loud is too loud for your baby?

 Can loud noises cause brain damage?

-loud music volume on headphones have the same effect on the nerve system like multiple sclerosis and can cause hearing damage and in some cases total hearing loss.
+loud music volume on headphones have the same effect on the nervous system like multiple sclerosis and can cause hearing damage and in some cases total hearing loss.

 Any headphone noise louder than 110 decibels has an effect of stripping the insulation tissue from the nerve fibers responsible for carrying signals from the hearing system to the brain.
 The loss of this protective coating (called myelin) disrupts the electrical nerve signaling pattern.